Category filter

 (iOS 12.0+)

-Associate policy with Target Devices
+6. Deployment: Associate Policy with Target Devices

-If the policy has not been saved,
+If the policy has not been saved:

 1. Navigate to Policy Targets > +Add Devices.

-If the policy has been saved,
+If the policy has already been saved:

 3. Choose the target entities and click Associate.

-What happens at the device end?
+7. What happens on the device end?

-• Managing iOS Devices
+Managing iOS Devices